Understand prediction field

 - Other field properties

-Field types that can be selected as the target and predictor field: number, decimal, percent, currency, drop down, radio, date, date-time, lookup (single-select), and users.
+Field types that can be selected as the base and dependent field: number, decimal, percent, currency, drop down, radio, date, and date-time.

-- Target field is the field for which you want to predict value
+- Base field is the field for which you want to predict the value

-- Predictor fields are the fields that you want the AI to use for prediction
+- Dependent fields are the fields that you want the AI to use for prediction

-- Only the supported field types can be selected as the target and predictor fields
+- Only the supported field types can be selected as the base and dependent fields

 Prediction relies on a substantial amount of data.
 The AI analyzes your data and "learns" from it to build the model.
 This model is the one that will predict the field value for all future records.
 The presence of a large number of records will help the AI to build a more reliable model.